sal55/langs/convertc.md

 I already have two existing tools that can do translation of C:

-* Translating headers into binders for my too languages.
+* Translating headers into binders for my two languages.
 This works via options `-mheaders` and `-qheaders` applied to BCC.
-The result is 90% there, but needs manual finishing off.
+The resulting outputs is 90% there, but need manual finishing off.
 * Translating acual programs into my M syntax.
-This was a fork of the BCC compiler.
+This was a fork of the BCC compiler, called 'CCM'.
 The output was purely for visualisation, as obstruse C syntax can suddenly become crystal clear, but the M code will not usually compile, and semantic diferences are ignored.

-This tool is called `CCM`.
-This project is a development of the latter.
+This project is a development of the latter CCM tool.

 A typical C module, as seen by a compiler when a source file is submitted, will contain these three kinds of code:

 **(1)** Declarations of functions from an external library.
 That is, functions not defined in the other modules of this program

-**(2)** Declarations of functions defined in other modules of this program **(3)** Local function definitions
+**(2)** Declarations of functions defined in other modules of this program

+**(3)** Local function definitions

 (I've left out variables for simplicity.
 Typedefs, structs, enums, macros and so on will usually need to be seen by both translator kinds.)